amondnet/orchestrate-java-client/www/source/querying.html.md

 Every Key/Value object has a unique identifier that represents the current version of the object, this information is known as the "ref".
 The ref is a content-based hash that identifies the specific version of a value.
-With it refs, you can track the history of an object and retrieve old versions.
+With refs, you can track the history of an object and retrieve old versions.

 ### <a name="constructing-a-client"></a> Constructing a Client